hachmannlab/chemml/_sources/CMLWTutorial.rst.txt

 ChemML Wrapper Tutorial
 =======================

-...::: ChemML Wrapper is currently only available in the version 0.4.* (Python 2.7) :::...
+...::: ChemML Wrapper is currently available in the version 0.7. :::...

 ChemML Wrapper carry out a workflow of operations hosted by different open-source or commercial libraries/software.